lucianofedericopereira/articles/_code/email-obfuscation.md

 ---
 title: "Js: Email Obsfrustration"
-date: 2025-10-24
+date: 2025-10-25
 comments: true
 ---

-Email harvesters and other bots roam the Internet looking for email addresses to add to lists that target recipients for spam.
-This trend results in an increasing amount of unwanted email.
-Learn how to create a simple page using JavaScript.
+Email harvesters and bots constantly scan the Internet for email addresses to add to spam lists.
+This increases the volume of unwanted emails.
+In this article, we'll create a simple page using JavaScript to obfuscate email addresses while keeping them accessible to humans.

-Check this step-by-step guide.

-Let´s Start.
+Let's go step by step.

 ## Background

-I like how Cloudflare obfuscate mails, googling around I found an Andrew Lock<a href="#footnote1"></a> article explaining how to use a simple bitwise XOR using a key, and as I knew the technique, I decided to adapt it and do my own implementation.

-`XOR` stands for *exclusive OR*.
-It is a logical operation that returns a positive or true result when either but not both of its two inputs are true.
-In other words, the output is true if the inputs are not alike otherwise the output is false.

-The `XOR` algorithm is basically a simple substitution cipher.
-In other words, it just replaces each alphanumeric in a string that is fed into it with another number.
-Crucially, the algorithm is reversible.
-So if you feed the output string back into the same algorithm, you end up with the original string with the cipher removed.
-This kind of cipher is also called an additive cipher, and is the simplest kind of cipher there is.
+Cloudflare and other platforms obfuscate emails to prevent harvesting.
+While researching, I found an article by Andrew Lock<a href="#footnote1"></a> describing a simple XOR-based encoding method.

+I decided to implement my own version.  `XOR` stands for *exclusive OR*, a logical operation that returns `true` if its two inputs differ.
+This makes XOR a simple yet reversible substitution cipher: each character in a string is transformed using a numeric key, and applying the same operation again restores the original string.
+This is also known as an additive cipher—the simplest type of cipher.

 ## Goal

-Create a simple {{page.m}} using just JavaScript for encoding and decoding our address.
-In order to encode we will need a string representing a valid email address and a numerical key from `0` to `255` (`0` to `FF` in `hex`).
-Also we have to create a drop-in script that decode our emails, and a form to create the ciphered ones.
+We aim to create a small JavaScript utility and a simple {{page.m}} to encode and decode email addresses.

+Requirements:

+1. Encode a string representing a valid email address.
+2. Use a numeric key from `0` to `255` (`0` to `FF` in hex).
+3. Provide a drop-in script to decode the emails in the page.
+4. Optionally, allow users to customize the HTML class for encoded emails and enable regex validation.

 ## Encoder

-The function will receive two parameters `email` and `key` and returns a `string` containing the concatenation of the `key` in `hex` and  the result of applying `XOR` to every character of the mail address.
+The encoder receives two parameters: `email` and `key`.
+It outputs a string consisting of the hex representation of the key followed by the XOR-obfuscated email.

-First, as `key` is a `decimal` number we have to convert it to `hex` and pad it with a zero in case is smaller than 10<sub>16</sub>
+The `key` is a `decimal` number, we have to convert it to `hex` and pad it with a zero in case is smaller than 10<sub>16</sub>

+Convert the key to hex:

 ```js
 let encodedString = key.toString(16).padStart(2,'0')
 ```

-Then we iterate trough the whole mail address doing a `xor`, padding and concatenating to `encodedString`
+Then XOR each character of the email and append it to the encoded string:

 ```js
 const encoded = [...email]